Questions? Call NCOAE Support (910) 399-8090

 No. A grocery store, coffee shop, and several fast-food, and casual dining options are within walking distance from our campus.
 We provide both refrigerated and dry food storage space as well as some pots/pans, dishes, utensils, coffee makers, hotplates, microwaves, and toaster ovens for students to use to prepare meals on site.

-Students may bring their own tent, or stay in one of our ‘rustic’ cabins.
+Students may bring their own tent or stay in one of our ‘rustic’ cabins.
 There is no power in the cabins and each one sleeps two to four students.
 The same price of $150.00 applies regardless of whether or not the student wishes to camp or stay in a cabin.
 The housing option includes shower access, pavilion for outdoor cooking, use of on site kitchenette, wifi, and 24/7 access to the classroom.
 Please let us know what your preference is when you register.
+Housing is limited.